t-msyk/PoorVM/README.md

 Modern computer architecture is too complex to understand for students.
 So I create poor and naive architecture virtual machine in this repository.

+- Fixed length operation
+- All I/O is memory mapped.

 ## Decode Rule